 Blood test: This may be used to check for antibodies against specific food allergens.
 These results are confirmed with the oral challenge test in which small doses of the suspected food are given in a mixture of different foods to look for a reaction.
 If symptoms develop, then the person is proven to have allergies to the particular food.

 Elimination diet: With this test, the person stops eating foods that may be triggers.
 Gradually these foods are reintroduced back into the diet.
 The allergist will then be able to pinpoint the allergy-causing food if a reaction occurs.

 Individuals with food allergies and their family members should have a clear plan of action in case of an accidental ingestion of the offending food.
 Emergency medications such as antihistamines and epinephrine should always be available.

-- Susceptible people should keep with them an epinephrine kit (brand names are Epi-Pen, Ana Kit, Ana Guard) in case of exposure to the allergen.
+Susceptible people should keep with them an epinephrine kit (a brand name is Epi-Pen Auvi-Q) in case of exposure to the allergen.

 Must Read Articles Related to Food Allergy